The Five Most Common Industries that Rely on Passivation for Stainless Steel Components

 What is passivation?

 What exactly is passivation, and why is it crucial for stainless steel surfaces?
-At New England Electropolishing, we delve into this transformative technique to shed light on its significance and how it revolutionizes the potential of stainless steel.
+At New England Electropolishing, we delve into this important process to shed light on its significance and how it improves the potential of stainless steel.

 1. Medical and Pharmaceutical Industry